saadkhan321/Project6_ND/README.md

 ##### Data Collection/Extraction and Sketching

-The raw data was extracted from the National Parks website for each of the parks - example: [Acadia National Park](https://irma.nps.gov/Stats/SSRSReports/Park%20Specific%20Reports/Recreation%20Visitors%20By%20Month%20(1979%20-%20Last%20Calendar%20Year)?Park=ACAD).
+The raw data was extracted from the National Parks website for each of the parks - example: [Grand Canyon National Park](https://irma.nps.gov/Stats/SSRSReports/Park%20Specific%20Reports/Recreation%20Visitors%20By%20Month%20(1979%20-%20Last%20Calendar%20Year)?Park=GRCA).
 Some Park related information was included from wikipedia (such as Area, and States).
 After that basic MS Excel manipulation was performed to combine all the Top 10 Parks data into a tsv file.

 Initial sketch of what I wanted to visualize was created in MS Excel, which is illustrated in the image below .![Initial DataVis Parks MSExcel](https://github.com/saadkhan321/Project6_ND/blob/master/images/Initial_DataVis_Parks_MSExcel.PNG)